emsoraffa/dotfiles/README.md

 ### Features

 - **LazyVim Base**: The core of my Neovim setup is built on LazyVim, which offers a solid foundation with sensible defaults.
-- **Custom Plugins**: I've added a few plugins to enhance my development experience like nvim-spider.
+- **Custom Plugins**: I've added a few plugins to enhance my development experience like nvim-spider for more finegrained text navigation and diffview for displaying diffs.
 - **Personal Keybindings**: Custom keybindings to improve my productivity.

 ## Tmux Configuration